mundifex/AngelscriptImGui/README.md

     UFUNCTION()
     void OnImGui()
     {
-        // only show if ImGui is capturing or sharing input if (ImGuiProps::IsInputEnabled() == false)
+        // only show if ImGui is capturing input if (ImGuiProps::IsInputEnabled() == false)
         {
             return;